torrejonv/teranode/README.md

   - PostgreSQL: Offers robustness, advanced features, and strong consistency, suitable for complex queries and large datasets.
     - https://www.postgresql.org.

+5. **Shared Storage**:
+  - Clustered, high-availability, low-latency shared filesystems provided by AWS FSx for Lustre service.
+  - Subtree Store: For shared subtree data
+    - /data/subtreestore
+  - TX Store: For shared transaction data
+    - /data/txstore
+  - These volumes are meant to be temporary holding locations for short-lived file-based data that needs to be shared quickly between various services.
+  - Files are deleted from the base directory of each file store after 360 minutes (6 hours).
+  - No file-locking is provided, so the application must be aware of when a file-write is completed and it is safe to be read by other services.
+  - Filesystem consistent-state latency should be in the sub-millisecond range.
+  - There is a /s3 subfolder in each filesystem that facilitates automatic transfer of data to an associated S3 bucket.
+  - File data on all objects within the /s3 subfolder are released from the filesystem every hour, within a 30 minute flexible time window.
+The filesystem metadata will still be available, but the actual file contents will be cleared.
+  - Once data is archived off to S3, the best way to read it again is using S3 direct API calls
+  - Linked S3 archive buckets:
+    - asia-ubsv-subtree-store
+    - asia-ubsv-txstore
+    - eu-ubsv-subtree-store
+    - eu-ubsv-txstore
+    - us-ubsv-subtree-store
+    - us-ubsv-txstore

 ### 7.7.
 Docker